Skip to main content

 Accreditation: BHA CPD accredited

-Prerequisites: Course one, The Reproductive Tract (recommended for sequential learning).
+Prerequisites: Course 1, The Reproductive Tract (recommended for sequential learning).

 Cost: Courses are free for members of the Thoroughbred Breeders’ Association.
 Non-members – The Oestrous Cycle: £145.